Ch'oe Cheu: Religious activities

-On 25 May 1860 (the 5th day of the 4th month, lunar calendar) he experienced his first revelation, the kaepyeok, at his father's Yongdam Pavilion on Mount Gumi, several kilometres northwest of Gyeongju: a direct encounter with Sangje ("Lord of Heaven").
+On 25 May 1860 (the 5th day of the 4th month, lunar calendar), he experienced his first revelation, the kaepyeok, at his father's Yongdam Pavilion on Mount Gumi, several kilometres northwest of Gyeongju: a direct encounter with Sangje ("Lord of Heaven").
 During the encounter, Suun received two gifts, a talisman (the yŏngbu) and an incantation (the chumun).
-The talisman was a symbol drawn on paper which was to be burned, mixed in water and ingested.
+The talisman was a symbol drawn on paper, burned, mixed with water, and ingested.
 The incantation was to be chanted repeatedly.
-In following these rituals physical and spiritual health could be restored.
-According to Beirne the meditative drawing and consumption of the yŏngbu was "a visible sign and celebration of the intimate union between the Lord of Heaven and the practitioner, the effect of which invigorates both body and spirit."
+In following these rituals, physical and spiritual health could be restored.
+According to Beirne, the meditative drawing and consumption of the yŏngbu was "a visible sign and celebration of the intimate union between the Lord of Heaven and the practitioner, the effect of which invigorates both body and spirit."

 The use of the incantation ritual matured over time.
-Initially the emphasis was on restoration of physical health.
+Initially, the emphasis was on restoration of physical health.
 A later variant of the incantation put more emphasis on spiritual enlightenment.
 With respect to spiritual enlightenment, the purpose of reciting the incantation was to bring about the presence of the Lord of Heaven on each occasion within the believer or to effect an awareness of the indwelling of the Lord of Heaven through practice, repetition and refinement of the spirit.
 Both of these interpretations seem to be implied in his writings.

 Suun was instructed by God to spread his teaching to humankind.
 He threw himself into three years of proselytising.
 His initial writings were in vernacular Korean and were intended for his family.
 They were composed as poems or songs in a four-beat gasa style, which lends itself to memorization.
 After a year of meditation, he wrote essays in classical Chinese expounding on his ideas.
 However, he continued to write in vernacular Korean, which increased his popularity among commoners and women who could not read Chinese.
 He called his doctrine Donghak ("eastern learning") to distinguish it from the Seohak ("western learning") of the Catholics.
 Eastern Learning can be understood as "Korean Learning".
-This follows from the fact that Joseon Korea was known as the Eastern Country due to its location east of China.
+This follows from the fact that Joseon Korea was known as the Eastern Country because it lay east of China.